opencv/opencv/modules/imgproc/doc/geometric_transformations.rst

             * **INTER_LINEAR** - a bilinear interpolation (used by default)

             * **INTER_AREA** - resampling using pixel area relation.
-It may be a preferred method for image decimation, as it gives moire-free results.
+It may be a preferred method for image decimation, as it gives freer?? results.
 But when the image is zoomed, it is similar to the  ``INTER_NEAREST``  method.

             * **INTER_CUBIC**  - a bicubic interpolation over 4x4 pixel neighborhood